JJ/github-pr-contains-action/README.md

 > These strings are unwittingly converted into regular expressions, so any regular expression will also work; `[]()+?*` are escaped so that things such as `[.]` work with the literal meaning.

-They can be left empty if you want no check done.
+They can be left empty if you don't need that specific check.

 An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).